 top of page

 I'm an Associate Professor in Philosophy at the University of Cambridge.
-I'm also a fellow at St John's College.
+I'm also a fellow at St John's College, and Director of Studies for Philosophy there for the 2023-2024 academic year.

 My core areas of research are philosophy of mind, epistemology, and philosophy of psychology.
 I also enjoy thinking and writing about philosophy of psychiatry.